 Thinking about planning a trip to Blairsville, GA?
-This small Georgia town is full of fun things to do, amazing restaurants and beautiful scenery.
-Kidding Around Contributor Melanie Coblentz was recently invited to spend a few days in the northern Georgia town of Blairsville.
-Check out all her recommendations for where to stay, what to eat and things to do in Blairsville, GA!
+This small Georgia town is full of fun things to do, amazing restaurants, and beautiful scenery.
+Kidding Around team members have been to Blairsville, GA many times, and we’ve combined our experiences in this guide just for you.
+Check out all our recommendations for where to stay, what to eat and things to do in Blairsville, GA!

-If you’re looking for an off the beaten path destination with the perfect mix of southern charm and amenities, this is it.
-At just about 3 hours from the Upstate, Blairsville makes the a perfect weekend destination, and we have all the details of Melanie’s time there to help you plan your own trip to this beautiful destination.
+If you’re looking for an off-the-beaten-path destination with the perfect mix of southern charm and amenities, this is it.
+At just about 3 hours from the South Carolina Upstate, Blairsville makes the perfect weekend destination from Greenville, SC and Atlanta, GA.

 First Impressions of Blairsville, Georgia